jonescompneurolab/hnn-core/doc/install.md

 # `conda` Installation

-We *strongly* recommend that you install HNN-Core from our Anaconda package instead of from `pip`.
+We recommend that you install HNN-Core from our Anaconda package instead of from `pip`.
 This `conda` package includes all features (GUI, Optimization, and both Parallelism features), a working installation of OpenMPI, and is significantly easier to install.

-Follow the below instructions for your operating system.
+The only exceptions are if:

+1. You want to install HNN-Core alongside MNE.
+In that case, we recommend you use the one of the below [`pip` Installation](#pip-installation) methods.
-The only exception is if you are using a High-Performance Computing (HPC) environment (also called a computing cluster or supercomputer).
+2. You are using a High-Performance Computing (HPC) environment (also called a computing cluster or supercomputer).
 The `conda` installation may work on your HPC, but if you want to use your own MPI libraries, you can try our [`pip` MPI method](#pip-mpi-macos-or-linux), and you can always ask us for help at [our Github Discussions page][].

 If you want a minimal install of only the HNN-Core API using `conda`, then follow the instructions below, but replace the package name `hnn-core-all` with `hnn-core`.

+Follow the below instructions for your operating system.

 ## `conda` MacOS or Linux